 8.5.2.1.3 Fire protection water: Provide a minimum volume of storage water to fight a single fire for the worst-case scenario on the campus.
-Include MC Facilities, LSP Facilities with MC Utilities/Systems Redundancies, and LSP facilities in determining the worst-case fire scenario.
+Include Critical, Essential, and Ancillary Facilities in determining the worst-case fire scenario.
 This quantity represents the volume required exclusively for fire protection and cannot be used to fulfill the requirements for any other water system design volume.
 The volume of fire protection water cannot be adjusted lower than the calculated requirement.
 Facilities must be sprinkler protected throughout.
 Additional information is found in the Annex to Chapter 8.